Which is better: cycling or treadmill?

 Cycling is, therefore, still an effective way to lose weight because it provides a more sustainable and achievable calorie burn, just over a longer duration.

 Regardless of whether you're running or cycling, there are ways to increase the calorie burn.
 For treadmills, this means speeding up or upping the incline.
 For cycling, it's adding resistance or taking a class.
+The RE:GEN, for example has digital resistance which can be set either by the AI or the rider.

 If you're looking to lose weight, pick the piece of equipment that you're going to use consistently and regularly.
 Don't pick a treadmill just because you think you'll lose weight faster; pick it because running will help you achieve your goal or target weight.